FujitsuLaboratories/cattaz/README.md

-# ActiveW
+# cattaz

 TODO add badges of Travis, etc.

-ActiveW is an interactive Wiki platform.
+Cattaz is an interactive Wiki platform.
 You can implement an application which runs in a Wiki page.

 ## Usage